-Select the " | verto skip the chapter(s) of the disc backward.
+Select the "i◄ " key to skip the chapter(s) of the disc backward.
 The chapters will go back the number of times the ENTER button is pushed.

-To skip the chapter(s) backward, it is also possible to push the " @ " button on the keypad of the remote controller.
+To skip the chapter(s) backward, it is also possible to push the " (m)" button on the keypad of the remote controller.

-|► / ■ | Commercial Skip (if so equipped):
+◀ Commercial Skip (if so equipped):